-- If your situation is a good fit for the Programme, you will receive basic training in the form of 1 or 2 sessions via Google Meet with Carrie and Stephanie.
-This will cover basics of canine care, body language and behaviour, specifically relating to the types of dogs we are seeing in rescue.
+- If your situation is a good fit for the Programme, you will receive basic training in the form of 1 or 2 sessions via Google Meet with Carrie.
+This will cover the basics of canine care, body language and behaviour, specifically relating to the types of dogs we are seeing in rescue.

 - Followed by a little Pop Quiz.
 Nothing frightening!
 Just so we get an idea of where you’re at.

 - There may be required reading and/or videos to watch in your own time.

 - Then, wait for the call to hear you have been matched with a suitable foster dog!